-I actually took language A levels.
+I actually took language A levels [a subject-based qualification taken by students in the UK between the ages of 17 and 18].
 I didn’t expect to become a scientist when I was at school, but I went on to study Psychology and then Computer Science.

 I soon realised that science is not just about lab coats and test tubes, but about asking questions and understanding the world - and that technology offers a powerful means of doing so.
 This really broadened my horizons, and led to an interest in using computation to run experiments, capture real-world data, and perform powerful analyses.

 Technology pervades our lives and affects our behaviour.